csarnataro/error-proxy/README.md

 $ npm run start sample-urls.js
 ```

+The proxy should start on port 4000.
+You can check the result in
+your browser navigating to http://localhost:4000/posts

 ### Configurations
-A configuration file is a JS module which export an object with this shape:
+A configuration file is a JS module which exports an object with this shape:
 ```javascript
 module.exports = {
   port: 4000,